Web Design & Dev

 Primary Security Features – Password Manager

 This is one of the security features not for your visitors and customers but you as a website owner.
 Running a successful online business requires more than just a domain, a website and an SSL certificate.
 You will also need to factor in a list of additional services, plugins and add-ons, many of which will require you to create an account and, therefore, login information.
 Best practices online dictate that you should not only never reuse passwords but ideally be creating randomized alphanumeric ones for each new account you create.
+Using a reliable password manager can help you generate strong, unique passwords for each account and securely store them, making it easier to maintain good password hygiene without the hassle of remembering multiple complex passwords.
 People don’t like doing this, understandably, because it is much easier to remember one or two simple passwords, but it isn’t safe to operate like this.

 Password managers like LastPass and EZShield help simplify the process for you.
 Every time you create a new account with new login information, these programs store and generate the information for you when you login in the future.
 They store your information on secure servers and allow you to create much more robust login credentials that you don’t need to worry about recalling each time you sign in.
 The bottom line is that these kinds of complex, randomized passwords are harder to guess and crack for cybercriminals.